Severe combined immunodeficiency: Treatment

 David Vetter inside his protective "bubble."

 In 2000, a gene therapy "success" resulted in SCID patients with a functional immune system.
 These trials were stopped when it was discovered that two of ten patients in one trial had developed leukemia resulting from the insertion of the gene-carrying retrovirus near an oncogene.
-In 2007, four of the ten patients have developed leukemias.
+By 2007, four of the ten patients had developed leukemias.
 Work aimed at improving gene therapy is now focusing on modifying the viral vector to reduce the likelihood of oncogenesis and using zinc-finger nucleases to further target gene insertion.
 No leukemia cases have yet been seen in trials of ADA-SCID, which does not involve the gamma c gene that may be oncogenic when expressed by a retrovirus.

 From the treatments of Ashanthi DeSilva in 1990, which is considered gene therapy's first success until 2014, around 60 patients were treated for either ADA-SCID or X-SCID using retroviruses vectors.
 As previously mentioned, the occurrence of leukemia cases forced researchers to make changes to improve safety.
 In 2019, a new method using an altered version of the HIV virus as a lentivirus vector was reported in the treatment of eight children with X-SCID, and in 2021 the same method was used in 50 children with ADA-SCID, obtaining positive results in 48 of them.

 There are also some non-curative methods for treating SCID.
 Reverse isolation involves the use of laminar air flow and mechanical barriers to avoid physical contact with others in order to isolate the patient from any harmful pathogens present in the external environment.
 Another non-curative treatment for patients with ADA-SCID is enzyme replacement therapy, in which the patient is injected with polyethyleneglycol-coupled adenosine deaminase (PEG-ADA), which metabolizes the toxic substrates of the ADA enzyme and prevents their accumulation.
 Treatment with PEG-ADA may be used to restore T cell function in the short term, enough to clear any existing infections before proceeding with curative treatment such as a bone marrow transplant.